Golden-Mateus/Golden-Mateus/README.md

 - 🌱 I’m currently learning ...
 C, Go
 - 💞️ I’m looking to collaborate on ...
 I not
 - 📫 How to reach me ... please, don't
-- About me?
-I'm brazilian...
+- About me, I'm brazilian man... but not the top one man, sadly